sapegin/textlint-rule-stop-words/Readme.md

       "skip": ["Blockquote"],
       // Extra words
       "words": [
-        "etc.",
-        "you can",
+        ["etc."],
+        ["you can"],
-        // Use an array to configure a replacement ["blacklist", "denylist"],
+        // With a replacement
+        ["blacklist", "denylist"],
-        // Ensure that a word has the correct capitalization ["asciidoc", "AsciiDoc"]
+        // Ensure correct capitalization
+        ["asciidoc", "AsciiDoc"]
       ],
       // Excluded words